-- In the Processes tab, right-click the name of the process and select Create dump file
+- In the Details tab, right-click the desired process and select Create dump file

 - In File Explorer, open the location displayed after the dump file has been created

-- Repeat the above if more processes are involved
+- Repeat the above if multiple processes are involved

 - Compress the file(s) to reduce the size of the transfer, e.g. right-click and select Send to/Compressed (zipped) folder